 While in the past it was hip to be square, now it’s hip to be hex!
 Hexagons are making a big come up in the design world and for good reason.
 These 6-sided shapes are are sleek, sophisticated and trendy.
 Available in large and small formats, we suggest these geometric beauties as an alternative to a classic Subway Tile.

 For more ways to use Hexagon tile, visit our blog “9 Projects to Inspire: Hexagon Floor Tile”

-Although we adore Large Hexagons in any color, we’ve been seeing these 6-sided beauties flawlessly executed time after time in jewel tones.
+Although we adore Large Hexagons in any color, we’ve been seeing these 6-sided beauties flawlessly executed time after time in green tile jewel tones.
 For this interior trend, think luscious emeralds, deep teals and sapphire blues.
 We suggest going with a glossy finish - the shinier, the better.
 It will make these jewel colors dazzle like they were meant to.
 Some of our favorite jewel toned glazes are 47 Vermont Pine, 1036W Bluegrass and 958 Rainforest.